wptrainingteam/keeping-wordpress-sites-secure/README.md

 A strong password should include capital letters, lowercase letters, a number and/or a symbol of some type. _**DO NOT**_ use the same password for every instance that you need one.

 It would also be wise to change your password frequently.
 There are tools available to help you create strong passwords as well as tools to keep track of all your passwords.

+Also, add 2FA Authentication for the login as well, it will help to make  your system more robust.

 ### Keep WordPress updates current